 With over 16,000 locations and brand recognition that rivals Nike and Microsoft, you would have to assume there’s something pretty spectacular about their coffee.
 Reading Howard Behar’s (ex-president of Starbucks International), account of his time with the giant, you’d hardly even realize they made coffee.

 Through the pages of It’s Not About the Coffee, Behar illuminates the fact that coffee has had very little to do with the company’s incredible growth and sustained success over the last 22 years.
 Certainly quality product is essential to success, but premium beans are not what Starbucks attributes to its success.
 For the executive staff at the most famous coffee chain on the planet, it’s all about the people.

 Full of great reminders and key insights into the wild success of the company he once championed, Behar uses It’s Not About the Coffee to remind us that success is really attained through the constant balance of two key factors.
 The advice is so timeless, in fact, that indications of it can be seen all the way back to the Greek empire.

 "The Greeks worshipped both Apollo, the god of reason, and Dionysus, the god of the activity of life.
 The two forces have forever been linked in a paradox: nothing happens unless you do something, yet whatever you do needs to be thoughtfully considered."

 We need to think carefully about what we do, we need to do it, and then we need to think carefully about what we did.
 It’s an extremely basic message, yet Behar shares some insights that makes it absolutely worth exploring again, and in some detail.
 Behar, Schultz and the Starbucks management team believe fervently that in order for an organization to be successful, the individuals it employs need to be successful.
-And success, as Behar reminds us, comes from being passionately engaged in your work, understanding the reasons for your commitment and dedication, then taking pride in the outcome.
+And success, as Behar reminds us, comes from being passionately engaged in your work, understanding the reasons for your commitment and dedication, and then taking pride in the outcome.

 The Right Challenge